hellowhirl/mastering-git/README.md

 - In this case git is not going to ignore the changes in this directory because it's already tracking this directory
 - To solve this problem we have to remove this file ONLY from the staging area which is what we will be propssing for the next commit

-  - for the `--cached` flag we we see it only removes from the "index", which is the old term for "staging area"
+  - for the `--cached` flag we see it only removes from the "index", which is the old term for "staging area"

     ```
     git rm --cached -r bin/